gnois/luaty/README.md

 Linting
 ---

-Luaty has basic linting built in:
+Luaty has basic linting built in.
+When generating code, it checks for:
   * unused variables
   * assigning to undeclared (a.k.a global) variable
   * number of values on the right side of multiple assignment is more than the variables on the left side